 The proponent is seeking approval for mining and processing activities within the extended SML boundary as shown on Figure 2.
 The existing mining method is underground mining (sub-level open stoping) of approximately 10 million tonnes per annum (Mtpa) of ore.
-The location and extent of the mineral resource to be mined as part of the expanded project warrants open pit mining, and an anticipated increase of mined ore to at least 40Mtpa (this is likely to increase in the future as mining technology advances).
-The mineral composition of the ore body being mined currently and that to be mined for the expanded project is different.
-The differences in mineral composition result in changes to the quantity and production rate, of copper, uranium, gold and silver between the current and expanded project.
-Table 1 provides an example of the differences in production rates from the existing and future mineral resource for data relating to 10Mtpa and 40Mtpa respectively.
+The location and extent of the mineral resource to be mined as part of the expanded project warrants open pit mining, and an anticipated increase of mined ore to at least 40Mtpa for 500,000 tpa copper equivalent (this is likely to increase in the future as mining technology advances).